murthy1811/milestone-project-1/README.md

 ## Existing Features

-Nav bar facilitates the user to naviagte between the pages for contact, Registration and press information regarding COVID-19 vaccine.
+- Nav bar facilitates the user to naviagte between the pages for contact, Registration and press information regarding COVID-19 vaccine.
-Navbar in mobile is burger type
+- Navbar in mobile is burger type (toggler icon)
-Smooth scrolling for better UX.
+- Smooth scrolling for better UX.
-Registration for Vaccine (not currently linked to a mailing server will be implemented on next release).
+- Registration for Vaccine (not currently linked to a mailing server will be implemented on next release).

 ## Features Left to Implement

-Login secion by the user through his personal number, and to see his status on Vaccination.
+- Login section by the user through his personal number, and to see his status on Vaccination.
-Mail link up for contact form and subscription to news letter.
+- Mail link up for contact form and subscription to news letter.
-A chat window probably to provide the user with immediate help regarding the queries on Vaccine.
+- A chat window probably to provide the user with immediate help regarding the queries on Vaccine.

 # Technologies Used